Mass Audubon Celebrates Approval of Sweeping Climate and Clean Energy Legislation

 November 14, 2024

 Today lawmakers sent a final version of a sweeping climate and energy bill to Governor Healey for her signature.
 For months after the end of the official legislative session, Energy Committee Chairs Rep. Jeff Roy (D-Franklin) and Sen. Mike Barrett (D-Lexington) kept working towards a compromise across a wide range of challenging climate and energy issues.
-They delivered An Act Upgrading the Grid and Protecting Ratepayers.
+They delivered An Act upgrading promoting a clean energy grid, advancing equity and protecting ratepayers.

 Included in the Act is a top priority for both Mass Audubon and the Healey Administration, which is a much-needed reform to the Commonwealth’s approach to siting and permitting clean energy infrastructure.